You or someone you know may have been diagnosed with a mental health problem.

 This can result in them finding it difficult holding the conversation while they are distracted with other thought.

-Feelings of anxiety are combined with obsessive and unwelcome thoughts that lead to compulsive behaviors.
+Feelings of anxiety are combined with obsessive and unwelcome thoughts that lead to compulsive behaviours.

 A common obsession is a Salih Duran germs have contaminated them and find themselves needing to wash hands frequently to feel clean.